com-480-data-visualization/data-visualization-project-2021-itv/README.md

 ### Exploratory Data Analysis

-> Pre-processing of the data set you chose
-> - Show some basic statistics and get insights about the data

-__TO BE COMPLETED__

 ### Related work

 This project would be an important part of a bigger project initiated by Clément called MLpp which aims at creating a statistical and Machine-Learning based system for evaluating beatmap difficulties in order to either replace ppv2 or help improving it.